 Once the site setup has been completed, make sure that all of the members in Infusionsoft with tags for Course A in Memberium also receive the tags for the corresponding Course A in AccessAlly.

 Step 3: Allow the User Migration Wizard to Do Its Work

 Finally, it’s time to take advantage of AccessAlly’s easy user-migration wizard to port your users over to your AccessAlly site.

 Learn how with this tutorial: How to migrate to AccessAlly from another plugin or CRM with the AccessAlly Migration Wizard

-The short answer is no: if you have Memberium set up to store passwords in the default Infusionsoft by Keap field “Password (Additional info)”, then AccessAlly will be able to read and start using these passwords for your members once you complete the migration steps above.
+You won’t need to generate new passwords for your users when you migrate to AccessAlly.
+If you have Memberium set up to store passwords in the default Infusionsoft (now Keap Max Classic) field “Password (under Additional info)”, then AccessAlly will be able to read and start using these passwords for your members once you complete the migration steps.